Leah123-d/React-Game/README.md

-Welceom to Ladle: A word Guessing Game!
+## Welcome to Ladle: A word Guessing Game!

 Welcome!
 In this game, you guess a word to match with the secret word.
 This project highlights the skills of React and useState hooks.
 Especially, returning different messages or feedback on guesses depending on the user's input.